raganwald/raganwald.github.com/_posts/2017-04-10-foldl-foldr.md

 [^caveat]: Like `.reduce`, `foldl` is usually written to accomodate an optional seed.
 Feel free to rewrite `foldl` to allow for calls like `foldl(array, (acc, n) => acc + n, 0)`.

 But `foldl` is not called `foldl` because it consumes its elements from the left.
-It's called `foldl` because it applies its folding function from the left.
+It's called `foldl` because it associates its folding function from the left.
 To see what we mean, let's do a fold where the order of application is very clear.

 Let's start with the idea of *composing* two functions, each of which takes one argument: